The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: Limits of onesided resolving directions

+The automorphism $\pi$ constructed by Hochman in \cite[Section 7]{Hoch} for $r_0=0$ is not essentially weakly \rt automorphisms of $(X,\sigma)$, where \rt is any one of the terms ``$p$-L'', ``$p$-R'', ``$q$-R'' and ``$q$-L'', and hence all of the limits of onesided resolving directions of $\pi$ are of type II.
+This follows because neither $\pi$ nor $\pi^{-1}$ satisfies either one of the necessary conditions given by Proposition 6.16(4) for essentially weakly $p$-L endomorphisms and for essentially weakly $p$-R ones, for the same reason as that presented by Hochman in \cite[Section 7]{Hoch} to show that the action of $\pi$ is not periodic. \end{example}

-By the above example, we know the existence of type III limits of onesided resolving directions and the existence of those of type I or II.
-For onto endomorphisms of SFTs, we only know examples of type I limits of onesided resolving directions.
-Theorems 7.3 and 4.4 are useful to determine such limits of onesided resolving directions.
+By the above examples, we know the existence of automorphisms of subshifts with type III limits of onesided resolving directions and those with type II ones.
+However we cannot answer the following question.
+Are the (real) limits of onesided resolving directions of onto endomorphisms of an SFT always type I?
+Related questions are found in \cite[Section 9]{BoyLin} and \cite[Section 11]{Boy-o}.

+For every endomorphism of every SFT, we can calculate its degrees of onesided resolvingness.
+However we know no general method for calculating the limits of onesided resolving directions even for onto endomorphisms of SFTs.
+The following proposition is useful to calculate type I limits of onesided resolving directions of onto endomorphisms, especially of SFTs.